Kotlin is a relatively new JVM language that has been in active development by JetBrains since 2011.

 Keep in mind that since we collapsed the estimates into single point values that are most favorable for Kotlin, the other possible outcomes will show a greater overhead associated with switching to Kotlin.
 Therefore, the single point values that were stated in the previous section are probably the most favorable for Kotlin from the entire set of possible outcomes.

-Then we discussed the difficulties associated with objective comparison of programming languages, and performed a series of estimates in order to understand how Kotlin stacks against Java in context of total effort required for completion of a software project.
-While performing the estimates, we consistently used the values from an estimated range that are most favorable for Kotlin.
+Then I discussed the difficulties associated with objective comparison of programming languages, and performed a series of estimates in order to understand how Kotlin stacks against Java in context of total effort required for completion of a software project.
+While performing the estimates, I consistently used the values from an estimated range that are most favorable for Kotlin.

-From our analysis it looks like switching from Java to Kotlin will result in increased total effort required for completion of software projects.
+From this analysis it looks like switching from Java to Kotlin will result in increased total effort required for completion of software projects.

 More effort means that the companies that switch to Kotlin will need to spend more money in order to get the same functionality, and the users will need to wait longer for the products.